kinow/auto-mhm-test-domains/README.md

 ## Workflow

-An Autosubmit workflow created with
+An Autosubmit experiment created with
-`autosubmit expid -H local -d "mHM" -min -git https://github.com/kinow/auto-mhm-test-domains.git` when triggered will clone this repository, and prepare the Docker & Singularity containers, transfer over to the remote platform (can be `localhost` for testing) and execute the mHM model for each start date (as the mHM simulation period date).
-Finally, the workflow plots the data before cleaning the simulation logs and files.
+`autosubmit expid -H local -d "mHM" -min -git https://github.com/kinow/auto-mhm-test-domains.git` when run will clone this Git repository, and prepare the Docker & Singularity containers, transfer all the required data over to the remote platform (it can be `localhost` for testing) and execute the mHM model for each start date (as the mHM simulation period date).
+The last tasks in the workflow will plot the data before cleaning the simulation logs and files.

 <img src="./docs/mhm-workflow-graph.png" style="max-width: 400px; max-height: 400px;" />